-To date, the members have been involved in Council's Health and Wellbeing Strategy, Volunteer Tasmania Workshop, Libraries Tasmania Workshop, Council's Budget Breakfast, Harmony Day, Devonport Jazz, Christmas Parade and the Senior's Morning tea in a volunteering capacity.
+To date, the members have been involved in Council's Health and Wellbeing Strategy, tea in a volunteering capacity.

 PARANAPLE ARTS CENTRE & CONVENTION CENTRE

 The paranaple arts centre witnessed a remarkable turnaround in the face of challenges posed by the COVID pandemic.
 This serves as a testament to its enduring significance within the community.
 The substantial activity throughout the 2022/23 financial year underscores the intrinsic value of the Devonport Regional Gallery and Town Hall Theatre as vital cultural and event spaces within Devonport.